-That’s when I realized: I had optimized for the wrong thing.
+That night I figured out I had optimized for the wrong thing.

 The Customization Trap

-Vim’s default keybindings are… weird.
-No question.
-But they’re also incredibly well thought out and consistent across every vim installation on every Unix system since the 1970s.
+Vim’s default keybindings are weird.
+No argument there.
+They are also well thought out and consistent across every vim install on every Unix system since the 1970s.
+That consistency is the whole point.

-Before you remap jk to escape, learn to use Ctrl+[.
-It works everywhere — vim, bash, any readline-based tool.
-Before you install a fuzzy finder plugin, learn :find and :edit **/*.
+Before you remap jk to escape, learn Ctrl+[.
+It works in vim, in bash, in any readline-based tool.
+Before you install a fuzzy finder, learn :find and :edit **/*.
 Before you add custom text objects, master the built-in ones.
+You can still do all the remapping later.
+Do it knowing what you are giving up.

 | Default | What it does | Why it matters |